eXtensible Markup Language

 Encoding could be utf-8, utf-16, iso-10646-UCS-2, iso-10646-UCS-4, iso-8859-1, ..., iso-8859-15, iso-2202-jp, Shift_JIS, EUC-JP, ...

-Standalone must be "no" (or omitted) whenever the document refers to entities that are externally declared.
+Standalone must be "no" (or omitted) whenever the

-A document type definition (DTD) "explains precisely which elements and entities may appear where in a document, and what those elements' contents and attributes are".
+A document type definition (DTD) explains precisely which elements and entities may appear where in a document, and what those elements’ contents and attributes are.
 A DTD for the example document above:

 <!ELEMENT people (person*)>